Meg (Hercules): Critical response

 Critical reception towards Meg has been mostly positive.
-The Chicago Tribune's Harlene Ellin welcomed Meg as "Disney's first crack at a tough-chick heroine."
-Michael Ollove of The Baltimore Sun called Meg "one of Disney's most original female characters", comparing her to both Stanwyck and actress Veronica Lake.
-Ollove continued, "For the first time, Disney has created a female heroine with a past, a girl ... who's been around the Parthenon."
-Janet Maslin, film critic for The New York Times, called Meg "hipper" than typical Disney heroines, describing her as "a sardonic burgundy-haired vamp who sounds like...Veronica Lake".
-Entertainment Weekly's Owen Gleiberman described the character as "refreshingly saucy".
-Amy Longsdorf of The Morning Call hailed Meg as "one of the most complicated heroines in the Disney canon", as well as "revolutionary" in terms of her moral ambiguity.
-The Irish Times wrote that the character "may mark a breakthrough in the roll-call of Disney heroines, as the company's first (albeit implied) non-virginal female romantic lead."
-John Rundin of Animation World Network called Meg "A surprisingly liberated heroine for a Disney animation film" and the film's sole exception to studio's intolerance "for moral complexity and ambiguity".
+Critics such as the Chicago Tribune's Harlene Ellin and Michael Ollove of The Baltimore Sun welcomed her witty personality, complex morals, and backstory as refreshing departures from traditional Disney heroines.
+Journalist Janet Maslin called Meg "hipper" than typical Disney heroines.
+Film critic Owen Gleiberman described the character as "refreshingly saucy".
+Amy Longsdorf of The Morning Call declared Meg "one of the most complicated heroines in the Disney canon" and "revolutionary" for her moral ambiguity.
+The Irish Times considered the character to be a creative breakthrough for Disney heroines "as the company's first (albeit implied) non-virginal female romantic lead".
+John Rundin of Animation World Network called Meg "A surprisingly liberated heroine" for Disney and the film's sole exception to the studio's intolerance "for moral complexity and ambiguity".
+Several critics found the character reminiscent of classic Hollywood actresses such as Barbara Stanwyck, Mae West, and Veronica Lake.